Back to Blog

 As the last customers leave, the cleaning begins.
 Every surface is scrubbed, every piece of equipment cleaned and prepped for tomorrow.
 The team reviews the day—what went well, what could be better, what ran out and needs to be reordered.

-"We're only as good as our last meal," Maria says as she does her final walk-through.
+"We're only as good as our last meal," our head chef reminds everyone.
 "Tomorrow, we start fresh and do it all again.
 That's the restaurant business.
 That's why we love it."

 Share this article